knobs-dials/straceD/README.md

 ## TODO

 * the subprocess code had zombie issues.
-Though I think I fixed it, I should read up a bit more on edge cases.
+I think I fixed it, but should still read up more on edge cases.

 * check whether the duplicate-line-suppression still works, and is sensible at all.